-16. From the 1-D Mechanical → Rotational → Torque Drivers menu, add a Torque component to the model workspace and place it above the Fixed Frame component.
+15. From the 1-D Mechanical > Rotational > Torque Drivers menu, add a Torque component to the Model Workspace and place it above the Fixed Frame component.

-17. Connect the white flange of the Torque component to the white flange of the leftmost Revolute Joint.
+16. Connect the white flange of the Torque component to the white flange of the leftmost Revolute Joint.

-18. Click the input port of the Torque component and drag your pointer to the subsystem boundary.

-19. Click the boundary once.
+17. Click the input port of the Torque component, then drag your pointer to the subsystem boundary and click the boundary once.
 A real input port is added to your subsystem.